JieGH/about/VALENCIA2022/VALENCIA2022.md

 #### 🚕 Taking Taxi

-You can book taxi using app [FreeNow](https://www.free-now.com/es/)
+You can book taxis using app [FreeNow](https://www.free-now.com/es/)

 ---